Kao Miura: 2024–25 season: Struggles with injury

-2025–26 season
+2025–26 season: Milano Cortina Olympics, Four Continents champion, and Japanese national bronze medal

 Miura opened his season at 2025 CS Kinoshita Group Cup where he placed eighth.
 The following week, he finished sixth at 2025 CS Lombardia Trophy.

 In late October, he competed at 2025 Grand Prix de France.
 He was third after the short program, but took two falls in the free skate, and subsequently finished in tenth place.
 Following the disastrous event, he shared, "It’s not even just disappointment – it’s a feeling of sadness.
 It feels like I’m stuck in a long, dark tunnel, but I hope I’ll eventually see the light, and I’ll keep running forward no matter what."
 Prior to Skate Canada, Miura elected to scrap his Last Samurai free program and instead go back to his Umbrellas of Cherbourg program from the previous season, stating that after the Grand Prix de France he could no longer to listen to his intended program music.

-The skater rebounded at his next event at 2025 Skate Canada International, edging out teammate Kazuki Tomono for the bronze medal and scoring a new season's best in both the free skate and combined total score.
+The skater rebounded at his next event, the 2025 Skate Canada International, edging out teammate Kazuki Tomono for the bronze medal and scoring a new season's best in both the free skate and combined total score.
 "I’m happy to be sort of released from my nightmarish Grand Prix of France,” he said.
 “And it’s been almost a year since I was able to do a good free program."

+In late December, Miura competed at the 2025–26 Japan Championships, where he won his first senior national medal, a bronze behind Yuma Kagiyama and Shun Sato.
+He was subsequently named to the 2026 Winter Olympic team.